 If your tone or language distracts your ideal readers from your message, you’ve crossed the border into less-effective-content territory.

 For me, it comes down to respect.
-Don’t waste your audience’s time.
+You want to grab your readers’ attention, but not waste their time.

 To the untrained eye, unicorn vomit looks like aspects that customize your message.
 But as Sonia Simone has put it: